-Learn how to make breadcrumbs with our simple step by step recipe.
-This easy recipe shows you exactly how to make breadcrumbs in a couple of simple steps.
+Learn how to make breadcrumbs with our simple and easy step by step recipe.

-Instead of buying breadcrumbs in a tub or packet, why not make your own?
-Turning leftover bread into breadcrumbs and using in another recipe is a great way to make the most of your food and not to waste any either.
+Turning leftover bread into breadcrumbs and using them in another recipe is a great way to make the most of your food – and not to waste any either.
+Plus rather than wasting money on throwing away old bread and buying shop-made breadcrumbs, you’re killing two birds with one stone by saving money and being good to the environment.

-Breadcrumbs can be stored in the fridge once made and used within a couple of days, otherwise pop into an airtight bag or container, label and leave in the freezer until needed.
+Once you’ve learnt how to make breadcrumbs, you can store them in the fridge but make sure to use them within a couple of days.
+If you need them for longer pop into an airtight bag or container, label and leave in the freezer until needed.

 - 50 g (2oz) day-old bread (white or wholemeal)